 Tofu bacon is a smoky, savory twist on a plant-based favorite.
 It’s perfect for sandwiches, salads, or even as a crispy breakfast side.
 These serving tips will help you make the most of this delicious and versatile treat!

-• BLT or BLAT Sandwich: In case you’re not familiar with the concept, let me spell it out for you.
-That’s a bacon, lettuce, and tomato sandwich with optional avocado.
-Simple and classic, it always hits the spot.
+BLT or BLAT Sandwich – In case you’re not familiar with the concept, let me spell it out for you.
+That’s a (plant-based) bacon, lettuce, and tomato sandwich with optional avocado.
+Simple and classic, a vegan BLT always hits the spot.

-• Tofu scramble or Eggless Omelet: There’s nothing like the smell of bacon in the morning!
-It’s a natural match with any eggy dish, especially.
+Tofu scramble or Eggless Omelet – There’s nothing like the smell of bacon in the morning!
+It’s a natural match with any eggy dish or tofu scramble, especially.

 FAQs